 What’s possible with Eclipse?

-Build applications that can coordinate masses of people, scale with your needs, and stay running even during L1 downtime.
+Build applications that can coordinate masses of people and scale with your needs.
 Take the best parts of crypto and build with no limits.

 But how?